 Normally you’d have an end of the aspirator (the mouthpiece, which is normally BPA-free) in your mouth and the other softer tubing in the opening of your baby’s nose to form a tight seal.
-You then suck (much like a straw).

 The disposable filter found in most nasal aspirators will keep bacteria from your saliva and the captured stuffy nose drippings from transferring.